-- 6.5 For Emission Point AA-001, the permittee shall submit an Annual Notification of Changes Report no later than March 1 of each for the preceding calendar year if the information submitted in the previous "Notification of Compliance Status" or "Annual Notification of Changes Report" has changed.
-The report shall include the following information: - (a) The company's name, the street address (i.e. the physical location) of the facility, and the street address where compliance records are maintained (if different); - (b) The name, title, address, telephone, e-mail address (if available), and the signature of the Responsible Official (or other certifying company official) certifying the truth, accuracy, and completeness of the notification; and - (c) A statement of whether the source has complied with all the relevant standards and other requirements of Subpart HHHHHH, an explanation of any non-compliance, and a description of corrective actions being taken to achieve compliance (if applicable).
+- 6.5 For Emission Point AA-200, the permittee shall submit an "Annual Notification of Changes Report" no later than March 1 of the following year for the preceding calendar year if the information submitted in the previous "Annual Notification of Changes Report" or the initial notification required by Condition 6.4 has changed.
+The report shall include the following information: - (a) The company's name, street address (i.e. the physical location) of the facility, and street address for where compliance records are maintained (if different); - (b) The name, title, address, telephone, e-mail address (if available), and signature of the responsible official (or other certifying company official) certifying the truth, accuracy, and completeness of the notification; and - (c) A statement on whether the source has complied with all relevant standards and requirements specified in Subpart HHHHHH, an explanation of any non-compliance, and a description of corrective actions being taken to achieve compliance (if applicable).

-For the purpose of this permit, deviations from any relevant requirements specified in Condition 4.1 or 4.2 on the date of the report will be deemed to be a change.
+For the purpose of this condition, any deviations from a relevant requirement specified in either Condition 4.1 or 4.2 on the date of the report will be deemed to be a change.

-(Ref.: 40 CFR 63.11176(a); Subpart HHHHHHH)
+(Ref.: 40 CFR 63.11176(a); Subpart HHHHHH)